 The nosegear offers further comparison with the JC Wings model.
 The rear process on the leg is slightly too high but Phoenix have much superior metal coloured and better detailed wheelhubs than JC Wings do.
 The Phoenix landing gear is taller by about a millimeter giving the engines better ground clearance than the JC Wings model, however side by side I actually think the shorter JC gear is more accurate.

-Comparing the latest Phoenix and JC Wings 787s shows each to have contrasting strengths and weaknesses.
-The Phoenix mould is still very nice but it does have a significant inferiority around the fuselage / wing area, tail cone / horizontal stabilizers and engines.
+Comparing the latest Phoenix and JC Wings 787s shows the Phoenix mould to be substantially inferior.
+The Phoenix mould is still ok but it is weaker around the fuselage / wing area, tail cone / wing angle / horizontal stabilizers and engines.
 Where it is superior is the wheelhubs and antennae size.

 PAINT & LIVERY